czythu/scLTkit/README.md

 ## Installation

-The release version of `scLT-kit`+ python package can be installed directly via pip:
+The release version of `scLT-kit` python package can be installed directly via pip:
 ```
 pip install scLTkit
 ```

+## Technical Details

+We compiled all the detailed methods and example outputs of each module in `scLT-kit` into a [tutorial](https://github.com/czythu/scLTkit/blob/main/tutorial/scLTkit-technical%20details.pdf) for users.
+Through this document, users will gain a comprehensive understanding of the principles and usage of the software.

 ## Quick Start of scLT-kit & Example datasets